oneminch/minch.dev/content/notes/blog/http-requests-in-javascript.md

 xhr.responseType = "json";
 ```

-### xhr.readyState
+#### xhr.readyState

-Our request changes states as it progresses and the current state of the request can be accessed by this property.
-It's values range from 0 (initial state) to 4 (completed state).
+Our request changes states as it progresses, and the current state of our request can be accessed by this property.
+Its values range from 0 (initial state) to 4 (completed state).
 The event `onreadystatechange` can be used to detect whenever there is a change in state.

 ```javascript
 xhr.onreadystatechange = function () {